William is descended from the Scandinavian kings of the isles. Because of this heritage, he is not only the Earl of Salisbury but also King of Mann.

 William risks undermining his own position, status and emotional stability to help the woman he loves, Joan of Kent, achieve her ambition of marrying the Black Prince.

-His position is increasingly compromised by his love for Joan.
+His position is increasingly compromised by his own love for Joan.